xamantra/momentum/docs/restart-app.md

 }
 ```

-Now, down the tree we can call the `momentum()` method which returns a fresh copy of `Momentum` instance with exact same dependencies.
+Now, down the tree, we can call the `momentum()` method which returns a fresh copy of `Momentum` instance with the same dependencies.

 <hr>